Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 #### * I'm claiming against the Guardian, because their negligent fact-checking contributed towards a worldwide virus and vaccine panic, which caused the following chain of events;

 1. 24 to 36 months of strong social pressure, and financial coercion to take untested, unsafe vaccines.
-The Guardian glossed over possible health issues many times.
+The Guardian ignored possible health issues many times.

 2. 24 to 36 months of overseas travel restrictions.
 I could not travel to Indonesia for 3-4 years, as I was worried about unsafe vaccines and medical side-effects.
 The Guardian supported